7 questions that still need to be answered about Trump's impeachment - Local News 8

 Senate math

-All eyes are on Tennessee Sen. Lamar Alexander right now to see whether he’ll be the fourth Republican that Democrats need to win a vote on calling witnesses.
-If he doesn’t, and assuming Sens.
-Mitt Romney, Susan Collins and Lisa Murkowski do vote for witnesses, that means a 50-50 tie could result.
+Sen. Susan Collins of Maine late Thursday night became the first Republican to support calling witnesses, as expected.
+But while all eyes had been on Sen. Lamar Alexander of Tennessee, he announced shortly thereafter that he would not be the fourth Republican Democrats need to win a vote on calling witnesses.
+Assuming Sens.
+Mitt Romney and Lisa Murkowski do vote for witnesses, that means a 50-50 tie could result.

 Tie-breaks